babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 replacement for everything.
 There is code (especially some server-side procedures related to administration) that is not going to work on Babelfish.
 The reason is that every database engine has limitations.
-The same is of course true for PostgreSQL and therefore some exotic features cannot be mapped.
+The same is of course true for PostgreSQL and therefore, some exotic features cannot be mapped.
 However, we do our best to keep this list as short as humanly possible.

 If you want to find out more about limitations: We have dedicated an entire